Pathoschild/smapi-mod-dump/source/Extra Fish Information/ExtraFishInformation/README.md

 The mod should work fine with [Teh's Fishing Overhaul](https://www.nexusmods.com/stardewvalley/mods/866) - please let me know if you encounter any issues with compatibility!
 It also works with [Lookup Anything](https://www.nexusmods.com/stardewvalley/mods/541), although there are some visual issues (see Mod compatibility below).

 ## Features
-- For fish that can be caught using the **fishing rod**, the locations, seasons and times when the fish is active are added to the description (note that the 'Temp' and 'FishingGame' locations are ignored).
+- For fish that can be caught using the **fishing rod**, the locations, seasons and times when the fish is active are added to the description.
 - For fish that can be caught in **crab pots**, the type of water that the fish is found in is added to the description.

 ## Requirements